 Let’s assume that all the math outlined above makes sense.
 In other words, let’s assume that your social media campaign results in a positive ROI.
 The problem is that that calculation misses the most important part about social media — that it actually has more impact on customer retention than it does on customer acquisition.

-So, if you can reduce customer churn by using social media, you can significantly increase your profits.
+If you can reduce customer churn by using social media, you can significantly increase your profits.
 How much?
-According to the authors of Leading on the Edge of Chaos (affiliate link), reducing customer churn by 5% can increase profits by 25% to 125%.
+According to the authors of Leading on the Edge of Chaos, reducing customer churn by 5% can increase profits by 25% to 125%.

 In other words, if you have 10% customer churn and can reduce that by just 0.5% (or 5% of 10%), then you have the potential to increase profits 25% to 125%.
 That’s huge!